gugan73715/10-Channel-STM32-Nucelo-and-Nano-based-18650-lithium-Cell-Characterization-Board/README.md

 # Firmware

-- Initial firmware under development using using Arduino IDE for rapid bring-up
+- Initial firmware under development using Arduino IDE for rapid bring-up
 - Secondary firmware planned using STM32CubeIDE with STM32HAL and testing using an STM32 Nucleo board

 ### Objectives: